HKU-Smart-Mobility-Lab/Transportation_Simulator/readme.md

 `conda env create -f environment.yaml`

 ### Download Data
-Here, we provide you data that we used in our experiments.
+Here, we provide you data for Manhattan that we used in our experiments.
 You can download it from Onedrive.(https://connecthkuhk-my.sharepoint.com/personal/ctj21_connect_hku_hk/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fctj21%5Fconnect%5Fhku%5Fhk%2FDocuments%2FTransportation%5FSimulator&ga=1).
+And due to the data privacy, we can not provide you the data for Hong Kong and Chengdu.

 ### File Structure